 Because the PNG 8 format is designed for displaying images on the web, it typically doesn’t lose too much data and results in a smaller file size.
 The PNG 8 format is also ideal for images with many text or sharp edges, as these images tend to compress well.

 Because lossless compression takes up more space than lossy compression, the file size of a PNG 24 image will be larger than that of a PNG 8 image.
 The benefit is that you will not experience any degradation in the quality of the image, so it’s important to consider your situation and decide which type of compression will best suit your needs.

 PNG 8 vs PNG 24: Which is Better?

-The answer to that question depends on the use of your image, and what kind of data loss you’re willing to accept.
-For example, if you are designing an image with small text in it, then a 256 color palette might work fine since there will be relatively few colors in the image.
+The answer to that question depends on the use of your image and what kind of data loss you’re willing to accept.
+For example, if you are designing an image with small text, a 256-color palette might work fine since there will be relatively few colors.

-However, if you are creating an image with a large number of colors, then you will need the additional color depth that PNG 24 provides.
+However, if you create an image with many colors, you will need the additional color depth that PNG 24 provides.

 Does PNG 8 Have Transparency?

 PNG 8-bit color formats provide a way to have transparency in images that go beyond one single color.
 GIF only provides this option with one color.